 Preferred method of delivery of professional learning.
-Based on responses from teacher surveys, the staff prefers small amounts of training followed up by job-embedded coaching and support.

-This allows time to internalize content presented and begin the process of implementing the new strategies and ideas.
-This method of delivery aligns with the proposed training the Striving Readers Grant.
+Based on responses from teacher surveys, the staff prefers small amounts of training followed up by job-embedded coaching/support.
+This allows time to internalize content presented and begin the process of implementing new strategies and ideas.
+This method of delivery aligns with the propose training in the Striving Readers grant.

-To address the constraints of teacher scheduling, webinars in 15-, 30-, and 45-minute windows will also serve as a platform for professional learning.
-This enables CHS to give time-sensitive coaching that complements teacher planning and needs.
+To better address the strains of teacher scheduling, webinars in 15, 30 or 45 minute windows will also serve as a platform for professional leaning.
+This enables Cartersville to give time sensitive coaching that best complements teacher planning and needs.

 Programmatic professional learning needs.
-Each spring all staff members complete a survey to identify needs for additional professional learning that will be meaningful to the staff and enhance student achievement.
-Overall, survey results are listed in the table below:
+Each spring, all staff members complete a survey to identify needs for additional professional learning that will be meaningful to the staff and enhance student achievement.
+Overall survey results are listed in the table below and support the following professional learning:

-- A renewed emphasis on writing at all grades due to the emphasis on writing with CCGPS and the PARCC assessments. - Instituting a formalized, research-based framework for effective PLC collaboration that has proven experience raising student achievement. - Digging deeper into the CCGPS and PARCC as they apply to content areas. - Continued support for effectively implementing technology to support student engagement and facilitate tiered learning.
+- Renewing an emphasis on writing at all grades due to the emphasis on writing with CCGPS and the PARCC assessments. - Instituting a formalized, research-based framework for effective PLC collaboration that has proven experience raising student achievement.

+- Digging deeper into the CCGPS and PARCC as they apply to content areas. - Continuing support for effectively implementing technology to support student engagement and facilitate tiered learning.